AdobeDocs/commerce-frontend-core/src/pages/guide/css/themes.md

 ## In this topic

-In the Magento application, CSS files are included in [layout files].
+In the application, CSS files are included in [layout files].

 Technically there is an option to include them in template files, but we strongly recommend avoiding this.